DanielFF2/DanielFF2/README.md

 - I’m very interested in programming and learning with different projects!
 - I’m currently learning computer engeneering
 - I’m looking to help fix bugs and help on features for projects!
-- How to reach me : danilena02@gmail.com
+- How to reach me : danielfurtadofernandes@tecnico.ulisboa.pt

 <!---
 DanielFF2/DanielFF2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.